Macromedia-Hamburg/DataGeneration/README.md

 # DataGenerationApp

-This project is a group work by students at Macromedia Hamburg. it is a Data Generation Application that allows users to generate and configure various types of data.
+This project is a group work by students at the Macromedia University of Applied Sciences.
+It's a Data Generation Application that allows users to generate and configure various types of data.
 The application is developed in Python 3 and is available as a Flask web application in the browser.